rebelsky/csc207c/_labs/getting-started.md

 c.
 Put your `HelloWorld.java` in the appropriate directory.

 d.
-As you might guess, if we're in the top-level directory (above `edu`), we need a slightly different command to compile `HelloWorld.java`
+As you might guess, if we're in the top-level/starting directory (above `edu`), we need a slightly different command to compile `HelloWorld.java`

 ```
 $ javac edu/grinnell/csc207/main/HelloWorld.java